Daedalus: The Ancient Greek Problem Solver

 Daedalus designed an intricate cage for the mythical beast in the form of a labyrinth, built beneath the palace.
 It consisted of a series of twisting passageways that seemed impossible to navigate, even for Daedalus.

-King Minos used the creature to seek revenge on the Athenian ruler after the death of Minos’ son.
+King Minos used the creatures to seek revenge on the Athenian ruler after the death of Minos’ son.
 The king asked for fourteen Athenian children, seven girls, and seven boys, which he imprisoned in the labyrinth for the Minotaur to eat.

 One year, the prince of Athens, Theseus, was brought to the labyrinth as a sacrifice.
 He was determined to defeat the Minotaur.
 He succeeded but became confused in the labyrinth.
 Luckily, the king’s daughter, Ariadne had fallen in love with the hero.